pagkly/Zed/Investopedia4/What Is the Underground Economy and How Does It Work.md

 ## Real-World Example of the Underground Economy

 In the early 1900s, Mexican immigrants introduced recreational marijuana use to the United States.
-During the Great Depression, high unemployment rates triggered a spike in marijuana consumption, which (coupled with racist sentiments at the time) led to research that linked marijuana to violent crime.
+During the Great Depression, high [[Unemployment|unemployment]] rates triggered a spike in marijuana consumption, which (coupled with racist sentiments at the time) led to research that linked marijuana to violent crime.

 Consequently, by 1931, 29 U.S. states outlawed the drug.
 Nonetheless, many people deemed the plant to be harmless and continued buying and selling it illegally.
 Subsequent studies refuted the idea that marijuana was linked to crime while declaring that the drug was neither addictive nor a gateway to other drugs.
 Instead, proponents argue, marijuana has proven to be therapeutically helpful in treating illnesses such as cancer and AIDS.